 Join a running group: Motivation is contagious!

-Joining a group of runners is an excellent way to keep the pace and not give up, even when the weather isn't favorable.
+Joining a running group is an excellent way to keep the pace and not give up, even when the weather isn't on your side.

-Whether with friends or through apps, knowing that others are counting on you will give you the energy you need to lace up your sneakers, even in cold weather.
+Whether it's with friends or through apps, knowing that others are counting on you will give you the energy you need to lace up your sneakers, even in the cold.

 Our favorite apps: